All Nigeria Soccer

 - english premiership

-- Leicester City vs Chelsea
+- Manchester City vs Tottenham Hotspur

-- West Ham United vs Crystal Palace
+- Middlesbrough vs West Ham United

-- Watford vs Middlesbrough
+- Crystal Palace vs Everton

-- Swansea City vs Arsenal
+- AFC Bournemouth vs Watford

-- Sunderland vs Stoke City
+- Liverpool vs Swansea City

-- Hull City vs AFC Bournemouth
+- Chelsea vs Hull City

 - german bundesliga